 - Carrots: I fully recommend shredding your own carrots so that you can get the proper size and prevent mushy halwa.

 - Milk/milk powder: The carrots soften in boiling milk to make the pudding-like texture.

 - Ghee: By far my favorite golden ingredient for making desserts.
 Ghee is clarified butter and a fan favorite for Indians.
-One time, I opened my mom's freezer and saw around 10-15lbs of butter.
-I was shaken, and my mom simply said "your dad likes ghee" HAHA.
 There's really no similar vegan substitute, but you can use vegan butter.

 - Sugar: To sweeten per your desire.

 - Cardamom: Adds a sweet taste and aroma.

 The base of the halwa is so so easy.
 You can also mix in nuts and raisins, which is incredibly common but optional.